-Yhorm’s Great Machete
+3. Yhorm’s Great Machete

 If you haven’t noticed already, we’re big fans of Greataxes, and Yhorm’s Great Machete is perhaps one of the most fun weapons to play with on this list.
 Already having the aforementioned War Cry buff, A scaling in strength, and only requiring 10 in Dexterity and nothing else.

 With that requirement, it’s clear that you won’t need to invest your points in various other stats and can therefore pour most of your points into Strength rendering this weapon perfect for a pure Strength build.
-The reason why this weapon is so great or any Greataxe for that matter is they have a quick Strike Down motion which allows you to get 2-3 successive hits in.
+The reason why this weapon is so great or any Greataxe for that matter, is they have a quick Strike Down motion which allows you to get 2-3 successive hits in.

-The weapons scales higher than other weapons capping at 45 Strength.
+The weapons scale higher than other weapons capping at 45 Strength.
 Moreover, it possesses great reach and is the longest Greataxe in the game allowing you to hit enemies from further away.
 Besides that, it possesses its own unique version of the Warcry buff allowing you to perform attacks in place.

-Fume Ultra Greatsword
+4. Fume Ultra Greatsword

 This weapon can be buffed with Twinkling Titanite up to +5.
 Normally, a Special weapon cannot be buffed with a Magic spell.
 However, the FUGS negates that rule and can thus even be imbued with a Lightning Blade.
 This particular ability makes the FUGS extremely powerful when dealing with particular builds.

 However, the weapon is extremely hard to build for too as it requires 50 Strength and an ample amount of Dexterity.
-However, its A Scaling in terms of Strength allows it to deal massive amounts of damage right from the get-go.
+However, its A Scaling in terms of Strength allows it to deal massive damage right from the get-go.